bowman2001/perplexdoc/content/blog/image/embed/index.md

 ## In the middle of a text block

-Images with the default small width need some additional spacing when they are placed in the middle of a text block:
+Small and tiny images need some additional spacing when they are placed in the middle of a text block:

 {{% pangram 4 %}} ![](small-left?pv=middle) {{% pangram 6 %}}
 {.placeholder data-pagefind-ignore="all"}